-It is anticipated that the basic data the header of image files to be exchanged, ... one of the larger palettes may be provided when requ... of ANSI IT8/CGATS and of ISO/TC 130 to work with those org-responsible for various printing definitions (SWOP, FOGRA, etc.), ... develop tables of colour data that are agreed to be representative of the named printing conditions.
+in this inclusion of the larger palettes may be provided when requires of ANSI IT8/CGATS and of ISO/TC 130 to work with those organesponsible for various printing definitions (SWOP, FOGRA, etc.) to develop tables of colour data that are agreed to be representative of the named printing conditions.
 When such data are available and published by ISO, such data can be referenced as "named" data.
-This means the exhisted data should be used by the receiver and the file need not be re.
-For r.
-Oreview Generated by the original of the original o
+This means the published data should be used by the receiver and the file need not be re.
+For I. Drewiew Generated by The States of the States o